Powerful performance feedback models and how they can help your company

 • Leadership

-Whether it’s at work or from friends, feedback helps us move forward and improve in both our personal and professional lives.
-In fact, 69% of employees say they would work harder if they knew their efforts were being recognized.
+Whether it’s at work or from friends, feedback helps us improve both personally and professionally.
+In fact, 77.9% of employees would be more productive if they received positive feedback more frequently.

-Unfortunately, less than 30% say they actually receive regular performance feedback.
+Unfortunately, only about half of employees say they actually receive regular performance feedback.

 Studies show that companies benefit in numerous ways from having a reliable feedback process model, so why aren’t managers delivering feedback more often?
-Simply put: giving and receiving feedback is hard.
+Simply put: giving and receiving feedback can be hard.

 What is feedback?